January 2020 Yojana:- Download PDF Here

-- While television networks break down almost instantly in face of natural disasters, radio carries with it the potential for continued functioning in such times.
+- While television networks break down almost instantly in the face of natural disasters, radio carries with it the potential for continued functioning in such times.

 - During Disaster

-- At the time of a disaster, most forms of communication are disrupted barring radio signals;.
+- At the time of a disaster, most forms of communication are disrupted barring radio signals.

 - Community radio can help the community link with the relief agencies and Government control room.